AI Content Policy

 Mitigation:

-• Cost filtering: Allow students to filter careers by "low-cost entry"
+Cost filtering: Allow learners to filter careers by "low-cost entry"

 Mitigation: